Seeing the Cracks in our Existing Systems

 What has all this to do with our times?
 Plenty.

 The last decade has exposed the vulnerability of our fragile world.
-Global upheavals — from the rise of extremist terrorism, to our tottering institutions — have shattered the illusion of our invulnerability.
-Notwithstanding our unprecedented prosperity, technology, military might and material successes, many are questioning the very viability of our cherished systems. the 21st century has been witness to a deterioration of trust and confidence in leaders, government and business.
+Global upheavals — from political chaos and an unprecedented pandemic, to the rise of extremist terrorism, to our tottering institutions — have shattered the illusion of our invulnerability.
+Notwithstanding our abundance of prosperity, technology, military might and material successes, many are questioning the very viability of our cherished systems. the 21st century has been witness to a deterioration of trust and confidence in leaders, government and business.
 And more upheaval is sure to come.

 With our man-made logical systems and institutions under attack, with our security under question and all the uncertainty brewing – the vov that begins our Torah portion (“v’eileh”) looms larger than ever.
 Our man made logical structures have wandered away from Sinai.
 They need to reconnect to the mission statement given at Sinai and reinstated by our Founding Fathers: In G-d We Trust.
 One Nation Under G-d.